smihael/cocosplit/README.md

+Dependencies for both tools can be installed using `pip install -r requirements.txt`.

+# LabelMe to COCO converter
 Simple tool to:
 1) convert labelme annotations to coco format
 2) split coco annotations (json) into train and test sets.